wlfo/TailDetector/README.md

 # TailDetector

 The **TailDetector** is an automotive system for surveillance detecting.
-It was developed as a Proof of Concept of using a computer vision system to detect possible car surveillance.
+It was developed as a **Proof of Concept** of using a computer vision system to detect possible car surveillance.
+What can be done with such system?
+Money delivery trucks, for example, can use systems of that kind to detect hostile vehicles that are trying to gather information about money delivery routine.
+In order to maximize the probability of true detection and to reduce false positives, one must draw the detection route wisely.
+Information abouts some practices can be found in these articles: ["How to Tell If You’re Being Followed."](https://brandon-gregg.medium.com/how-to-tell-if-youre-being-followed-3707086fc2ac)
+**TailDetector** let you draw a detection route that goes through three or more detection points.
+Each detection point is surrounded by a circle with a configured radius.
+Only inside this area the system algorythm will process recognized vehicles.
+For more detailed description see [iOS Application](#td application)

 The system consists of three major components:
 * Four [Cameras](#cameras) installed inside a vehicle (one front camera and three other on the back of the vehicle).